 Describe the bug

-In some configuration setups, adding a ServletOAuth2AuthorizedClientExchangeFilterFunction to a WebClient that can retry causes an IllegalArgumentException when trying to remove the client in the case where the WebClient receives a response actionable by the authorization failure forwarder.
+In some configuration setups, adding a ServletOAuth2AuthorizedClientExchangeFilterFunction to a WebClient that can retry on authorization failures causes an IllegalArgumentException when trying to remove the authorized client in cases where the WebClient receives a response actionable by the authorization failure forwarder.
 The ClientRequest is not always populated with a HttpServletRequest attribute when the filter is added via the WebClientBuilder.filter() method instead of using the the filter's filter.oauth2Configuration() method.

 The filter.filter() method does merge the required objects into the ClientRequest when making an authorized client, but then does not use that merged request when executing the handler within the filter.
 Without the merged attributes, its impossible for the AuthorizationFailureForwarder to clean up the client in case there is a 401/403 response from the original ClientRequest.